connorimes/he-profiler/README.md

 The most straightforward approach is to use the macros defined in `he-profiler.h`.
 By default, profiling is disabled with no performance or memory overhead.
 To enable profiling, define `HE_PROFILER_ENABLE` at compile time (either in CFLAGS or in source before including the header file).
-You will need to link with the `he-profiler` (or `he-profiler-static`) library.
+You will need to link with the `he-profiler` library.

-If you choose to use the functions directly instead of the macros, you can disable profiling by linking with the `he-profiler-dummy` (or `he-profiler-dummy-static`) library instead.
+If you choose to use the functions directly instead of the macros, you can disable profiling by linking with the `he-profiler-dummy` library instead.
 You will be responsible for managing the `he_profiler_event` structs.

 You should create an enum of the different event types that you will profile.